charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 A consistent concern I've had with Titan Breach is that eight copies of [[Primeval Titan]] (counting [[Summoner's Pact]]) isn't enough.
 The deck typically can't win without [[Primeval Titan:Titan]], and sometimes it takes more than one.
 For the PT, I decided to add another pair of haymakers: [[Woodfall Primus]] and [[Hornet Queen]].

 Most decks in the format want to win by attacking, and [[Hornet Queen]] shuts that down.
-She's great against Humans, Affinity, Shadow, and Abzan, and still passable against UW, Eldrazi Tron, Infect, and Burn. [[Woodfall Primus]] is a slam dunk against Tron and Scapeshift, but honestly no deck wants to get hit by [[Rain of Salt]][^2].
+She's great against Humans, Affinity, Shadow, and Abzan, and still passable against UW Control, Eldrazi Tron, Infect, and Burn. [[Woodfall Primus]] is a slam dunk against Tron and Scapeshift, but honestly no deck wants to get hit by [[Rain of Salt]][^2].
 It can also blow up problematic enchantments like [[Blood Moon]] and [[Runed Halo]].

 [^2]: When you [[Through the Breach:Breach]] a [[Woodfall Primus]], you get to blow up one land when it comes into play, then another at end of turn when you sacrifice it and it persists back.